teresa-le/Mission_to_Mars/README.md

 ## Actions
 For this project, the first step involved scraping data from the Mars Temperature Data Site.
 To achieve this, I utilized Splinter for automated browsing to visit the website and BeautifulSoup to extract data from the HTML table.
 After obtaining the data, I assembled it into a Pandas DataFrame, ensuring appropriate column names were used.

 With the data prepared, I proceeded to analyze various aspects of Martian weather patterns.
-This included determining the number of months present on Mars and calculating the Martian days' worth of data available in the dataset.
-I also delved into the coldest and warmest months based on minimum daily temperatures, as well as examined the months with the lowest and highest atmospheric pressure.
+This included determining the number of months present on Mars, calculating the Martian days' worth of data available in the dataset and analyzing the temperature & atmospheric pressure data.

 To better understand the relationship between terrestrial days and Martian years, I visualized the data by plotting bar charts for average temperatures and atmospheric pressure by month.
 Finally, I estimated the duration of a Martian year based on temperature fluctuations, revealing insights into the Martian calendar and its alignment with Earth time units.